Employee satisfaction is really what the name suggests:

 This is usually measured with an employee satisfaction survey that covers the basic needs and concerns of the employees.
 These surveys look at areas such as compensation, workload, teamwork, employees’ perception of the management, resources and more.

 These are all important areas to a company that wants to keep its employees happy and thus reduce turnover.
-But it is not only the company that benefits from measuring employee satisfactions — the employees do, too.
+But it is not only the company that benefits from measuring employee satisfaction — the employees do, too.
 They get to make their voice heard and also feel that they are important to the company and that their opinion matters.

 Some companies bring in consultants to conduct employee satisfaction surveys and they are often anonymous so that the employees can feel free to be completely honest without worrying about reprisals from their managers or colleagues.